Skip to main content

 Take the Enterprise Technology Readiness Assessment →

-Based on independent research with 350+ senior finance and IT leaders, this comprehensive analysis reveals the measurement crisis threatening the largest technology investment wave in business history—and the strategic framework market leaders use to capture competitive advantage.
+Based on independent research with 350+ senior finance and IT leaders, this comprehensive analysis reveals the measurement crisis threatening the largest AI investment wave in business history—and the strategic framework market leaders use to capture competitive advantage.